Scan $B$-Statistic for Kernel Change-Point Detection: DETECTION POWER STUDY

-\textit{Case 8} (Gaussian to Laplace): distribution shifts from $\Ncal (0,1)$ to Laplace distribution with zero mean and unit variance.
+\textit{Case 5} (Gaussian to Laplace)\footnote{For these difficult situations, we report the EDD comparisons based on the selected 500 sequences where $B$-statistics successfully detect the changes, which are defined as crossing the threshold within 50 steps from the time that the change occurs.
+Hotelling's $T^2$ fails to detect the changes for all sequences.}: distribution shifts from $\mathcal N (0,1)$ to Laplace distribution with zero mean and unit variance.

 We evaluate the EDD for each case using 500 Monte Carlo trials.
-Note that since $B_0 = 20$, the EDD of both methods will be at least 20.
 The results are summarized in Table \ref{EDD}.
-Note that in detecting changes in either Gaussian mean or covariance, the online $M$-statistic performs competitively with Hotelling's $T^2$, which is tailored to the Gaussian distribution.
-In the more challenging scenarios such as Case 7 and Case 8, the Hotelling's $T^2$ completely fails to detect the change-point whereas the online $M$-statistic can still detect the change fairly quickly.
+Note that in detecting changes in either Gaussian mean or covariance, the online scan $B$-statistic performs competitively with Hotelling's $T^2$, which is tailored to the Gaussian distribution.
+In the more challenging scenarios such as Case 4 and Case 5, the Hotelling's $T^2$ fails to detect the change-point whereas the online scan $B$-statistic can detect the change fairly quickly.